MichaelJCole/n-body-wasm-canvas/README.md

 - Why so complicated?
 Memory management is still a thing.
 I spent a fair amount of time on this project trying to get it to work without a build toolchange.
 Passing arrays to/from AssemblyScript is dumb-hard (the unsatisfying kind of hard), and the best solution is to use [AssemblyScript's loader](https://docs.assemblyscript.org/basics/loader), which is going to require a require().

 - Why [rollup](https://rollupjs.org/guide/en/)?
-Facebook has done an amazing job sponsoring and shaping the open source and web development toolchain with `yarn` and `webpack`.
 I wanted something lighter-weight than `webpack` so tried rollup.
-Rollup was trivial to configure a 2nd entry point and requires almost no attention.
+Rollup was trivial to configure a 2nd entry point and requires("almost no attention").

 # Architecture and Design